Feyerabend/ABC80/abc802/CPM.md

 *This shift fostered a competitive software market for PCs, which established a standard in both hardware and software.
 Previously, proprietary computer brands with unique solutions had competed for dominance.
-While de facto standards provided some cohesion, their impact was limited.*
+While early de facto standards here provided some cohesion, their future impact was limited.*

 ### DataBoard 4680